apache/spark/docs/apache-airflow-providers-microsoft-azure/connections/adx.rst

 Configuring the Connection
 --------------------------

+Data Explorer Cluster URL
+    Specify the Data Explorer cluster URL.
+Needed for all authentication methods.

+Authentication Method
+    Specify authentication method.
+Available authentication methods are:

+    * AAD_APP: Authentication with AAD application certificate.
+A Tenant ID is required when using this method.
+Provide application ID and application key through Username and Password parameters.

+    * AAD_APP_CERT: Authentication with AAD application certificate.
+Tenant ID, Application PEM Certificate, and Application Certificate Thumbprint are required when using this method.

+    * AAD_CREDS: Authentication with AAD username and password.
+A Tenant ID is required when using this method.
+Username and Password parameters are used for authentication with AAD.

+    * AAD_DEVICE: Authenticate with AAD device code.
+Please note that if you choose this option, you'll need to authenticate for every new instance that is initialized.
+It is highly recommended to create one instance and use it for all queries.

-Login (optional)
+Username (optional)
     Specify the username used for data explorer.
 Needed for with AAD_APP, AAD_APP_CERT, and AAD_CREDS authentication methods.

 Password (optional)
     Specify the password used for data explorer.
 Needed for with AAD_APP, and AAD_CREDS authentication methods.

-Host
-    Specify the data explorer cluster url.
-Needed for all authentication methods.

-Extra (optional)
+Tenant ID (optional)
-    Specify the extra parameters (as json dictionary) that can be used in Azure connection.
-    The following parameters are all optional:

-    * ``auth_method``: Specify authentication method.
-Available authentication methods are:

-      AAD_APP : Authentication with AAD application certificate.
-Extra parameters:
-      "tenant" is required when using this method.
-Provide application ID and application key through username and password parameters.

-      AAD_APP_CERT: Authentication with AAD application certificate.
-Extra parameters:
-      "tenant", "certificate" and "thumbprint" are required when using this method.

-      AAD_CREDS : Authentication with AAD username and password.
-Extra parameters:
-      "tenant" is required when using this method.
-Username and password parameters are used for authentication with AAD.

-      AAD_DEVICE : Authenticate with AAD device code.
-Please note that if you choose this option, you'll need to authenticate for every new instance that is initialized.
-      It is highly recommended to create one instance and use it for all queries.

-    * ``tenant``: Specify AAD tenant.
+    Specify AAD tenant.
 Needed for AAD_APP, AAD_APP_CERT, and AAD_CREDS.

+Application PEM Certificate (optional)
-    * ``certificate``: Specify the certificate.
+    Specify the certificate.
 Needed for AAD_APP_CERT authentication method.

+Application Certificate Thumbprint (optional)
-    * ``thumbprint``: Specify the thumbprint needed for use with AAD_APP_CERT authentication method.
+    Specify the thumbprint needed for use with AAD_APP_CERT authentication method.

 When specifying the connection in environment variable you should specify it using URI syntax.